Edmond Noel: Political career

 In 1903, Noel retired from the State Senate and launched a campaign for the office of governor.
 In the Democratic primary he faced F. A. Critz, a Civil War veteran, and James K. Vardaman, a newspaper editor.
 Vardaman and Critz advanced to the primary run-off, which the former won.

 In 1907, Noel won the Democratic primary and was elected Governor of Mississippi.
 He achieved numerous progressive reforms, including in education.
 These reforms included consolidation of the state's rural school districts, the establishment of agricultural high schools for whites, and the founding of a teacher's college in Hattiesburg (restricted to white students).
 Noel's administration also gained passage of laws regulating child labor, establishing statewide prohibition of alcohol, founding of a state charity hospital, and establishing pure food laws.
+The first session of the legislature in 1908, according to one study, “resulted in the largest number of progressive laws that one session had enacted up to that time, and marked the beginning of a new epoch in legislation.”

 The business community in Jackson had recommended that both the 66-year-old Governor's Mansion and the Old Capitol be demolished and the sites redeveloped for commercial use.
 Noel and his wife Alice worked together to promote the preservation and renovation of the mansion.
 Through their efforts, it received its first major renovation and was updated for continued use.

 After the end of his term, Noel continued to be active in state politics.
 In 1918, he was unsuccessful in his run for the United States Senate, which was newly based on popular voting.
 Since the adoption of the 17th Amendment in 1913, U.S. senators were elected for the first time that year by popular vote rather than by state legislatures.
 Noel ranked third; both he and the incumbent, populist U.S. Senator James K. Vardaman, lost to Pat Harrison.
 Blacks were still effectively disenfranchised and excluded from voting.

 In 1920, Noel was elected again to the Mississippi State Senate, serving until he died in 1927.